 Assessment and Licensure

 Once an application is submitted and training is completed, potential adoptive parents will be vetted.
-This will entail a home study, background checks and complete review of finances.
+This will entail a home study, background checks, and a complete review of finances.
 It’s important new parents have the means to care for children they intend to call their own.

 Once everything is completed, Utah DCFS will look everything over and approve or deny based on their findings.